AS the nights draw darker and the air turns colder, it can mean only one thing – it’s the beginning of the Bute Arts Society season.

 Kicking off this year’s programme is Oxana Shevchenko.

-She made her debut with Kazakh State Symphony Orchestra at the age of nine, playing Mozart piano concerto No.21 and Polunin Variations for piano and orchestra.
+She made her debut with Kazakh State Symphony Orchestra at the age of nine, playing Mozart’s Piano Concerto No. 21 and Polunin Variations for piano and orchestra.

-She has since given many solo and concerto performances worldwide, most notably concerts in Columbia, Germany, Hungary, Italy, Japan, Latvia, Lithuania, Panama, Portugal, Russia, Syria and Ukraine.
+She has since given many solo and concerto performances worldwide, most notably concerts in Colombia, Germany, Hungary, Italy, Japan, Latvia, Lithuania, Panama, Portugal, Russia, Syria and Ukraine.